thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 Description
 -----------------
 This module is intended to provide different user simulators which may play the role of users on testing and training spoken dialogue systems (SDS).
 For current, this module contains only a ``SimpleUserSimulator`` working on dialogue act or semantic level.
-Thereforce, the document is mostly using to describe the user simulator, defining a domain and how it will be used.
+Thereforce, the document is mostly using to describe the user simulator, defining a domain and making conversations.

 Overview
 -----------------
-The core of the user simulator is working based on a data provider and a metadata describing a domain and behaviour of users.
+The core of the user simulator is working based on a data provider and a metadata describing domain and behaviour of users.
 The data provider, roughly speaking, is a bridge helping the simulator accessing domain data - values for slots.
 The interface of data provider is enclosed in this framework.
 An simple implementation of the provider working with text files named ``PythonDatabase`` is also included.
-The metadata is a python dict encapsulate all domain specification which will be presented in details in next sections.
+The metadata is a python dict encapsulating all domain specification which will be presented very detailed in next sections.

-Addation to the code, this module is also distributing two examples of using the user simulator.
-One is quite trivial, appointment scheduling, where user only decides accept, delay or reject an appoinment.
-Another examples is the user simulator for a public transport information system, where user manage many slots (e.g. where and when to leave, destination etc.) and answer more various system acts (e.g. request, confirm, offer etc.).
-A short description of these examples was also provided at the end of this document.
+Addation to the code, this module also distributes two examples of using the user simulator.
+One is quite trivial, appointment scheduling, where user only decides *accept*, *delay* or *reject* an appoinment.
+Another example is a user simulator for public transport information system, where user manages many slots (e.g. where and when to leave, destination etc.) and answers a variety of system acts (e.g. request, confirm, offer etc.).
+A short description of these examples is also provided at the end of this document.

 Metadata
 -----------------
 Apart from domain data, defining a metadata configuring the user simulator is the only thing you need to do for deloying a user simulating conversations with your SDS.
-In the current code, the metadata is defined by a python dict object.

-A domain metadata may includes the following sections (each section is a key in the python dict):
+In the current code, the metadata is defined by a python dict object and may includes the following sections (each section is a key in the dict):

 - ``goals``: A list of final goal descriptions which the user may have. :ref:`goals`
 - ``slot_table_field_mapping``: A dict mapping each slot to its data sources.